Competitive tracking and Ad Intelligence: 5 mistakes to avoid

 4. Please leave it to the intern

-Having invested in competitive tracking and Ad Intelligence, it is not necessary to build a team of 10 senior competitive Intelligence experts to make the most of your investment.
+Having invested in competitive tracking and Ad Intelligence, it is not necessary to build a team of 10 senior Competitive Intelligence experts to make the most of your investment.
 However, it is also wholly pointless, leaving it to the new recruit, the fresh graduate or intern to get on with producing automated reports.
 Without direction, access to decision-makers and importance given to the role.
+It will not work.
 They need to be able to ask tough questions and offer challenging opinions.

 5. Do something with the insight

 There is no point in developing a competitive monitoring strategy if you don't do anything with the insight.
 Perhaps, surprisingly, this is all too often the case.
 So blame the software, marketing or the Competitive Intelligence person.
 When you find some insight, it is essential to analysis what you can do and then do these three things:

 So, in this article, we discussed competitive tracking and Ad Intelligence: 5 mistakes to avoid.
 Namely, Not setting objectives, not expecting the software to be a magic button, not analysing the data, not giving the project the level of importance it needs and finally, failing to act on the competitive insight

 When you are receiving a demo from the many CI and the data collators, the salesperson will focus on companies like Apple, Shell, Microsoft.
 Be impressed by finding a lot of information.
 Look at the smaller companies, companies in your geographical area.
 Now, you can not expect an impressive amount of information about your local corner shop, but you need to be sure that you will have sufficient data to play with before signing up to a deal.